 There is a great deal of scientific interest in the protective effects of flavonoids but the conclusions of the research done to date are far from definite, however some human research has shown for example, that quercetin

-In the absence of an RDA we have a CYF starting guideline of 400mg plus per day for adults from as many different food
+Based on the latest research the dietary recommeded intake of flavonols, (a group of flavonoids), is between 400 and 600mg per day so we have set a CYF starting guideline for flavonoids of 500mg plus per day for adults from as many different food

 sources as possible.
-Members can adjust their target amounts.
+Members can adjust their target amounts6

-Recent research has shown that high supplement doses of phytochemicals or polyphenols can be damaging to DNA, showing that the most beneficial dosage is from natural food sources - see link below.
+Recent research has shown that high supplement doses of phytochemicals or polyphenols can be damaging to DNA, showing that the most beneficial dosage is from natural food sources5.